Dxsonu7/Dxsonu7/README.md

 - 👋 Hi, I’m Sonu Gupta
 - 👀 I’m interested in Software, Computers, and Technology
 - 🌱 I’m Sophmore at Northwestern College (BA.
 Computer Science)
-- 💞️ I’m looking to collaborate on researchs and projects
+- 💞️ I’m looking to collaborate on research and project opportunities
 - 📫 How to reach me through
        email: sonu.gupta@nwciowa.edu
        Linkedin: https://www.linkedin.com/in/sonu-gupta-731536190/